sharathbhargav/CS441-A1/doc/Descript.md

 is terminated once number of cloudlets executed becomes equal to number of VMs when large number of cloudlets are submitted.
 Hence none of the simulations shown use LinuxFair scheduling technique.

+###Limitations
+The customer cannot pick different number of vms of different tiers.
+This is a requirement in the real world and will take a little bit of time to implement in these simulations.
+Due to time constraints this feature was not implemented.
+Custom strategy to assign cloudlets and VMs could be designed to overcome the shortcomings of space and time shared scheduling.